Robin Stummer: Cornerstone magazine

 In 2004 Stummer launched Cornerstone magazine, an architecture protection quarterly.
 He was the magazine's editor.
 It was published by the Society for the Protection of Ancient Buildings (SPAB), a conservation organization.
 The magazine became a formal Journal of Record for the British Library, London, and Library of Congress, Washington.
 Its editions included coverage of heritage and conservation issues and extensive photography.
 Writers included Germaine Greer, Julie Burchill, Jeanette Winterson, Martin Bell, John Tusa, Ken Russell, Bill Bryson, Robert Fisk and Rod Liddle.
 Photographers included John Lawrence, Si Barber, Kippa Matthews, Laurence Weedy and Andy Marshall.

 Under his editorship, from 2002 until early 2012, Cornerstone reported on major conservation aspects of plans for airport expansion in south-east England.
 In particular he published articles about likely damage to heritage buildings, sites and landscapes posed by the HS2 high-speed rail scheme from London to the north of England.
 Cornerstone was the first publication to report on HS2's harmful effect on legally protected areas and sites in England.
 Its reporting on HS2 was followed up by the BBC, and the national press.
 Cornerstone suddenly ceased publication in 2012 when its publishers created a new magazine to take the place of Cornerstone, under a new Editor.
 There followed a lengthy legal dispute between Stummer and the publisher of the magazine, who were advised by lawyers close to HS2 Ltd. Stummer was issued with a High Court writ to prevent publication of content from Cornerstone online, the first time a British journalist had been issued with a writ of this kind.
 The writ was withdrawn a year later.

 Recent activity

-Stummer has been researching the lives of the early Magnum agency photographers; politics, art and espionage in wartime Britain – for the Observer he wrote about art and heritage protectionist Ronald Edmond Balfour as well as British pop artist Pauline Boty.
+Stummer has been researching the lives of the early Magnum agency photographers; politics, art and espionage in wartime Britain – for the Observer he wrote about art and heritage protectionists Ronald Edmond Balfour as well as British pop artist Pauline Boty.
 And he covered the international effects of the possible destruction of the Victorian Smithfield Market in London and other heritage and natural sites in Britain.
 Stummer has been researching the life and mysterious death of Matthias Sindelar, the 1930s Viennese footballer.